 Here’s something you might not know

 If you are recording high definition movies, they take up more storage space than standard definition movies.
-Recording The Hobbit in HD, for example, will take 6.5GB of space on your Horizon TV HD+ box.
+Recording The Hobbit in HD, for example, will take 6.5GB of space on your Virgin TV HD+ box.
 If you record it in standard definition, it will take up only 2.9GB of space.